luvit/luvit.io/articles/pure-luv.md

 `./deps` folder in your application and install the requested libraries as well as their dependencies recursively.

-Lua's require doesn't know how to find the lit packages, but we can teach it with a new require loader.
+Lua's require function doesn't know how to find the lit packages, but we can teach it with a new require loader.

 ```sh
 curl -LO https://raw.githubusercontent.com/luvit/lit/master/luvit-loader.lua